...

 Discount Tickets & Packages

-One unique aspect of buying lift tickets in South Korea is that you can often get a discount by purchasing them directly from a rental shop in one of the nearby towns.
+A unique aspect of buying lift tickets in South Korea is the availability of discount tickets from rental shops in nearby towns.

-Additionally, ski or snowboard lessons can often be purchased at reduced rates from the rental shops in town, as my wife did last season, which worked out well and saved her some money.
+Additionally, ski or snowboard lessons are often available at discounted rates through the rental shops.
+My wife took a lesson last season from one of these shops, which worked out well and saved us some money.

-I’ll dive into more details about that in the lessons section.
+I’ll provide more details on lessons in the upcoming section.

 High 1 Resort Season Passes